Browse the list below to get involved with

 Grosse Pointe Audubon is a chapter of Michigan Audubon, our state's oldest conservation organization.
 Michigan Audubon's goal is to study and preserve wild birds, plants, animals and their habitats and to teach the public of their importance.
 Join GPA by attending one of their meetings or by picking up one of their brochures at the Grosse Pointe Woods Wild Birds Unlimited.
 Click here to learn more about Grosse Pointe Audubon, see upcoming events, and read their newsletter.

 Macomb Audubon Society is another chapter of Michigan Audubon.
-Attend any of their monthly meetings which are held at the Sterling Heights Nature Center (7:00pm the first Monday of most months).
-All are welcome, you do not have to be a member in order to attend.
+Meetings are held at the Sterling Heights Nature Center on the first Monday of most months (unless otherwise noted).
 Click here to access the Macomb Audubon website and here for their Facebook page.

 Macomb Audubon Society's Monthly Program